-Perhaps the best way to describe debilitating anxiety is an intense feeling of fear or panic for which there is no discernible, proportional cause—an actual feeling of imminent mortal danger within a normal social situation.
+Perhaps the best way to describe debilitating anxiety is an intense fear or panic for which there is no real, proportional cause—an actual feeling of imminent mortal danger within a normal social situation.

-The twisted connection between substance abuse and anxiety disorders is clearly indicated by their equal prevalence – one-third of substance abusers have an anxiety disorder, and one-third of those individuals with anxiety disorders also battle substance abuse.
+Their equal prevalence indicates the twisted connection between social anxiety and substance abuse—one-third of substance abusers have an anxiety disorder, and one-third of those with anxiety disorders also battle substance abuse.